Meet the Team at Physiotherapy Centre Bendigo

 Loryn joined the Physiotherapy Centre Bendigo team at the start of 2018 after completing her Bachelor of Health Science and Master of Physiotherapy Practice at La Trobe University in Bendigo.

-Loryn is passionate about running, and regularly competes on the professional running circuit with the Victorian Athletics League, specialising in the 120m – 400m events.
-Sprinting and athletics have led Loryn to have a keen interest in running injuries; as well as optimizing performance, managing training loads and strength and conditioning for sports rehabilitation.
+Loryn is passionate about running, and has competed on the professional running circuit with the Victorian Athletic League.
+Sprinting and athletics have led Loryn to have a keen interest in running injuries; including optimizing performance, load management and strength and conditioning.

 Loryn also enjoys playing netball, hiking and camping.
 She looks forward to helping you keep active, healthy and running at your best.